-Income Incentive Pool
+Income Incentive Pool:

 The Company maintains incentive bonus programs for certain employees which are based on operating profits of the individual subsidiaries to which the employees are assigned.
 The Company also adopted a plan for the President and Chief Executive Officer of the Company, which formula is based on consolidated pre-tax profits.
-Under these plans the Company charged approximately \$1.3 million to selling and administrative expenses for both fiscal years ended April 30, 2015 and 2014.
+Under these plans, the Company charged approximately \$0.7 million and \$1.3 million to selling and administrative expenses for the fiscal years ended April 30, 2016 and 2015, respectively.